Practical Resources & Inspiration

 an empty street), no matter what time of day.

 - Look at your hotel room when you arrive.
-Do all the doors
+Do all the doors and

-from outside (windows, fire escapes, adjoining balconies,
+outside (windows, fire escapes, adjoining balconies, etc.)?
+If

-turning off all the lights and seeing where any light might be
+the lights and seeing where any light might be shining in from a

-shining in from a peep hole.
-If you aren't satisfied, ask for
+peep hole.
+If you aren't satisfied, ask for a different room or

-acceptable to ask to view a room before you pay.
-And
+leave altogether.
+It is perfectly acceptable to ask to view a

-once you are in your room to stay, use all the door locks AND
+room before you pay.
+And once you are in your room to

-use a door stopper - I actually carry one with me when I
+stay, use all the door locks AND use a door stopper - I actually

-travel: it's a piece of plastic, about three inches long, in a
+carry one with me when I travel: it's a piece of plastic, about

-long triangle shape, and if you stick it as far as you can
+three inches long, in a long triangle shape, and if you stick it

-into a door, it makes it very, very difficult to open.
-Only
+as far as you can into a door, it makes it very, very difficult

-thing about it: if you need to get out of your room fast, in a
+to open.
+Only thing about it: if you need to get out of your

-panic, don't forget to reach down and remove it.
+room fast, in a panic, don't forget to reach down and remove it.

 - It is so easy to hide a camera in a hotel room or room you